 Ruhl now has a total of five cats, and is passionate about supporting local animal rescues in her community.
 She also donates and volunteers at a local rescue organization.

-She does sell stockings, but for this project she is having patrons donate to a fundraiser for the Fairyglen Animal Sanctuary in Ireland and to several local rescues in exchange for one of her handmade pieces.
+She does sell stockings, but for this project, she’s having patrons donate to a fundraiser for the Fairyglen Animal Sanctuary in Ireland and to several local rescues in exchange for one of her handmade pieces.
 The sanctuary was home to approximately 80 cats when Ruhl visited this past spring.

 Staying the Course

-As of August 1, 2019 Ruhl has knitted 211 stockings.
-So far, she is on track to complete her goal.
+As of mid-December, Ruhl has knitted 339 stockings.
+So far, she’s on track to complete her goal.

-She is juggling her project with her day job, but at least work gives her hands an eight hour break.
+She’s juggling her project with her day job, but at least work gives her hands an eight-hour break.
 As long as she keeps knitting on the weekends and her carpal tunnel doesn’t return, she should achieve her goal.
 If she gets to 365 stockings, it will be a great feeling.
-If not there’s always next year.
+If not, there’s always next year.

 “It’s a win-win situation: I get to knit, someone gets a Christmas stocking, and the cat rescue gets money,” Ruhl said.